duckdb/duckdb-web/docs/data/csv.md

 -- write the result of a query to a CSV file
 COPY (SELECT * FROM ontime) TO 'flights.csv' WITH (HEADER 1, DELIMITER '|');
 ```

+### CSV Loading
+CSV loading is a very common, and yet surprisingly tricky, task.
+While CSVs seem simple on the surface, there are a lot of inconsistencies found within CSV files that can make loading them a challenge.
+CSV files come in many different varieties, are often corrupt, and do not have a schema.
+The CSV reader needs to cope with all of these different situations.

+The DuckDB CSV reader can automatically infer which configuration flags to use by analyzing the CSV file.
+This will work correctly in most situations, and should be the first option attempted.
+In rare situations where the CSV reader cannot figure out the correct configuration it is possible to manually configure the CSV reader to correctly parse the CSV file.
+See the [auto detection page](auto_detection) for more information.

+Below are parameters that can be passed in to the CSV reader.

 # Parameters